-In some cases, PSP options discussed so far are not acceptable because of the length of the implementation period as this may need to be shortened due to pressing customers needs.
+In some cases, implementation period for PSP options may need to be shortened due to pressing customers needs.

 The option has then become Micro PSP's.
 This option has been proven successful in developing fast track strategy and action plans